-Why Does Coughing Happen After Eating Rice or Grains?
+Why Do I Cough After Eating Rice or Grains?

-Some people notice coughing specifically after eating rice, bread, or grain-based foods, even when other meals cause no problem.
-This pattern is common and usually linked to food texture, dryness, and throat sensitivity, not serious disease.
+Some people notice coughing specifically after eating rice, bread, or other grain-based foods, even when other meals cause no problem.
+This pattern is surprisingly common.
+In most cases, it relates to texture and dryness rather than a serious underlying disease.

 1. Dry Texture and Throat Irritation